 Reels is the newest content format Instagram launched to compete with the likes of Tik Tok.
 These 15-30 second clips are created using in-app editing tools, effects, audio, and a timer that help to make your video more interesting to engage with.

 While it is too new to understand how the algorithm reads the engagement on reels – it is important to know that the algorithm always favours accounts that take advantage and use newly launched features.
 So make sure you add reels to your Instagram marketing efforts.
+In fact, we at InVideo have seen a five-fold increase in reach with Reels on our own Instagram channel.

 Use your reels to announce discounts and sales, give a sneak peek into your latest collection, share quick educational content, and even create fun and relatable content for your audience.